Professional in Human Resources (PHR)

 Responsibilities:

-• Contribute to succession planning discussions with management by providing relevant data
+• Contribute to succession planning discussions with management by understanding and providing relevant data (for example: compensation, performance, turnover, exit surveys, attrition, evaluations, skills assessments, skills development resources)

 10%